Markdown Lint Tool (mdl)¶

 rules.
 It helps identify and highlight issues such as formatting

 inconsistencies, broken links, and other potential problems.
-By using mdl
+By using mdl, we

 can maintain a uniform style across our Markdown files and catch errors early in